kbairak/outbox/README.md

 <details>
     <summary><h4>Logging</h4></summary>

-The library logs important events (emitted messages, processing results, retries, errors) using Python's standard logging module under the logger name `"outbox"`.
+The library logs important events (published messages, processing results, retries, errors) using Python's standard logging module under the logger name `"outbox"`.
 Since the outbox pattern handles critical infrastructure (message processing, retries, dead-letter queues), **logs are enabled by default** to ensure you're aware of any issues.

 If you haven't configured logging in your application, you'll see log output automatically.
 To control the log level or disable logs entirely: